inivekin/abosa/abosa.typ

 an any defect in the way
 my rate o speech, when owerclocked, can melt in thermal runaway.
-I've phrases thought already used an thoughts assumed already heard,
-Am blabbering insane, bemused, wi purpose clumsily transferred.
+Wi thoughts assumed already heard, in phrase o sorts already used, wi purpose clumsily transferred,
-Typical degrade o diction
-tends tae trigger disengages,
-wordlessness o dropped cognition when the winds hae turned my pages.
+I blabber insane an bemused.
 Filled an teeming dictionary
 isnae listing the description
 o refined words necessary,
 it's a chaos in transcription.
-Wi diction very much suffused
+This is when degrade o diction tends tae trigger disengages, wordlessness o dropped cognition as if winds hae turned my pages.
-in nuances tae point absurd,
-may hesitancy be recused
-wi ways tae speak wi erry word?
+Uncaching paging words suffused in nuances tae point absurd, may hesitancy be recused wi ways tae speak wi erry word?